Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 ##### Windows and macOS

-* Download and install Bossa 1.9.1 from here: [Duet3D version for Windows](https://github.com/Duet3D/BOSSA/releases/tag/1.9.1a-duet3d) or here: [ShumaTech version for MacOS](https://github.com/shumatech/BOSSA/releases/tag/1.9.1).
+* Download one of:
+  * [Duet3D version of Bossa](https://github.com/Duet3D/BOSSA/releases/tag/1.9.1a-duet3d) (Windows only .exe file; supports 6HC/6XD)
+  * [ShumaTech Bossa v1.9.1](https://github.com/shumatech/BOSSA/releases/tag/1.9.1) (Windows/Mac installer, does not support 6HC/6XD).
 * Load Bossa.
 It usually detects the correct COM port automatically.
 * Check boxes *Erase all*, *Lock*, and *Boot to flash*
 * Browse to the firmware binary file to be installed, then press Write.